 I bet folks will appreciate your understanding of economic development and sustainability, and will start looking for even more items to donate to your sale!

-This is a great way to get your cash poor friends involved in your mission trip.
+This is a great way to get your cash poor friends involved in fundraising for your mission trip.

 5. GET A LOCAL RESTAURANT OR CAFE INVOLVED